Cash for Books - How It Works

 Q: I don't understand what the "wholesale price" is … can you explain?

 A: Wholesale prices range from 0 to about 30% of retail.
 It’s basic supply and demand - the newer a book and therefore the greater the market demand, the higher the wholesale value for that book; the older a book and the lower the demand, the lower the wholesale value.
+The amount you get is less because the wholesale company buying it is going to sell it to another bookstore, who in turn will sell it to a student on their campus.

 A: The prices paid by wholesale companies depend on the age, popularity, and subject matter of the book.
 There is significant risk that the textbook will change editions and render the wholesaler’s inventory worthless, so a lot of effort on their part is devoted to predicting demand and anticipating when editions will change.